The Magyar Palace in Mardin

 After the defeat of the 1848–49 Hungarian Revolution, many Hungarian officers fled Ottoman lands to escape Austrian reprisals.
 Those wishing to continue their careers in the Ottoman army had to convert to Islam.
 Ivo Andrić, not very flattering, writes about these Polish and Hungarian “turncoats,” who, after losing their own war for freedom, helped the Ottomans crush uprisings in other lands – like his Bosnia.
 And as I’ve already mentioned, when General Józef Bem’s ashes were brought back to his native Poland in 1929, the Catholic Church refused to bury them on consecrated ground as those of a Muslim, so they still hover between heaven and earth, “like the coffin of Muhammad.”

-Among Bem’s 74 officers who converted was a Hungarian who took the name Hacı Ahmed and served alongside him in Aleppo.
-His son was Macarzade Yahya Çelebi, who moved to Mardin to serve as a judge and city magistrate.
-In 1866, he purchased a house worthy of his status near the bazaar and main square, which he later expanded in the traditional, finely carved Mardin stone style.
-His son, Macarzade Ahmed Şakir, added a second floor.
+Among the 74 officers of Bem who converted was a Hungarian officer who took the name Hacı Ahmed and served with him in Aleppo.
+Those who converted generally left behind their previous names as well, but according to family tradition, he was originally called János, came from Zala County, and his original Hungarian name is also inscribed on his grave in Homs, Syria.
+His son was Macarzade Yahya Çelebi, who moved to Mardin as a kadi, a city judge, and in 1866 bought a house befitting his rank in the upper bazaar near the main square.
+The house was later expanded in the traditional finely carved stone style of Mardin, and his son, Macarzade Ahmed Şakir, added a second floor.

 I first learned about the house from Edgár Berecz, and during my trips to Mardin, I often walk by it, and on one or two occasions even visited the large courtyard with the owner’s permission, which I reported on Facebook.
 The family sold the house in 1997, and the new owner turned it into a classy hotel called Ulubey Konağı.
 So now, on our Mesopotamian tour, we stayed here to explore and photograph the building at our leisure.